deepsm007/tools/rh-pre-commit/README.md

-If you are fine with a default install, there is a [quickstart.sh](quickstart.sh) that runs all of the commands from this section in one go. **Please still read though this section** to understand the implications of the defaults applied by the quickstart!
+If you are fine with a default install, there is a [quickstart.sh](quickstart.sh) that runs all of the commands from this section in one go. **Please still read through this section** to understand the implications of the defaults applied by the quickstart!

 **A default install will:**